All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 When to Seek Additional Support

-GLP-1 therapy is a medical intervention, and it works best as part of a comprehensive approach.
-Consider adding therapeutic support if you notice new or worsening anxiety or depression after starting medication, if old disordered eating patterns resurface in different forms (such as restricting too much because you can), if you feel emotionally numb or disconnected from activities you previously enjoyed, if rapid body changes are causing distress rather than relief, or if you are struggling with how others are responding to your weight loss.
+GLP-1 therapy is a medical intervention, and it works best as part of a thorough approach.
+Consider adding therapeutic support if you notice new or worsening anxiety or depression after starting medication, if old disordered eating patterns resurface in different forms (such as restricting too much because you can), if you feel emotionally numb or disconnected from activities you previously enjoyed, if rapid body changes are causing distress rather than relief, or if you're struggling with how others are responding to your weight loss.

 Frequently Asked Questions